Season Meet Schedule

 - Olympic Games

 The Olympic Games take place every four years.
-Synchronized Swimming will next compete on August 5-21, 2016 in Rio de Janeiro, Brazil.
+Synchronized Swimming competes in the Summer Olympics.

 - Pan American Games

 The Pan-American or Pan American Games (also known colloquially as the Pan Am Games) are a major sporting event in the Americas featuring summer sports, in which thousands of athletes participate in a variety of competitions.
 The competition is held between athletes from nations of the Americas, every four years in the year before the Summer Olympic Games.

 The FINA World Aquatic Championships take place every two years with competition in all five of FINA’s disciplines: Swimming, Diving, Water Polo, Open Water Swimming and Synchronized Swimming.
 The event was first held in 1973 in Belgrade, Yugoslavia.
 Please visit the 16th FINA World Championships website for more information.